Divine Delights: Unveiling the Joyous Catholic Feast Days

 7thFeasts of the Saints

-Civil courts were even banned from holding sessions on feast days, no circus games or theater performances either.
+Civil courts were even banned from holding sessions on feast days, no circus games or performances either.
 Everyone had to go to Mass instead.
 It was like the ultimate day off (New Advent).

 Reduction of Feast Days

 But, not everyone was thrilled with the growing number of feast days.
 By the 15th century, people started grumbling about the sheer number of days off.
 It was hard on the poor and led to some wild parties.
-Enter Pope VIII in 1642, who decided to trim things down, leaving only thirty-six feasts or eighty-five days free from labor (New Advent).
+Enter Pope Urban VIII in 1642, who decided to trim things down, leaving only thirty-six feasts or eighty-five days from labor (New Advent).

 Then came the French Revolution, and boy, did the calendar get a makeover.
 They slashed the feasts down to just four: Christmas, the Ascension, the Assumption, and All Saints.
 Talk about a party pooper moment!
 This reduction was also applied in Belgium and parts of Germany (New Advent).